-No. You may authorize your shares to be voted by following the instructions on the proxy card or, for shares held by your broker, bank or other nominee on the voting instruction card that your broker provides to you.
+No. You may authorize your shares to be voted by following the instructions on the proxy card or, for shares held by your broker, bank or other nominee on the voting instruction card that your broker or other nominee provides to you.